estherh5/api.crystalprism.io/README.md

 ```

 **GET** /api/login
 * Check if a username and password in a request Authorization header match the username and password stored for a user account and receive a [JSON Web Token](https://jwt.io/) if so.
+The JWT is set to expire after 1 hour.
 * Example response body:
 ```javascript
 {